Written by Bethany, PA to Luke Granger

 Small weddings can be just as beautiful as any other, especially when the Registry offices look like these.

 Although there are many registry offices across the country, many are tired, office type buildings which don't suit the glamorous grandeur of a wedding day.
-However, both at Archbishops Palace and Danson House you are welcomed by a historical property that has beautiful decor all year round.
+However, at Archbishops Palace, Danson House and Wellington House you are welcomed by a historical property that has beautiful decor all year round.
 Alongside a team of staff who will do anything possible to make your wedding day special, a registry office wedding can be a beautiful celebration of love.

-Many couples feel that with a registry office wedding, there is zero opportunity to take fantastic photographs but we can assure you with either Danson House or Archbishops Palace you will not be dissappointed.
+Many couples feel that with a registry office wedding, there is zero opportunity to take fantastic photographs but we can assure you with either Danson House, Archbishops Palace or Wellington House you will not be disappointed.
 Danson House is set in a large park area with a beautiful landscaped garden, wide open spaces and woodland, whereas Archbishops Palace has a smaller walled rose garden on property but is adjacent to the River Medway which offers many opportunities to enjoy and capture memories of your wedding day.
+Wellington House, in Canterbury is also a riverside location which makes a beautiful backdrop for wedding photographs all year round.
+The elegant decor from the property looks fantastic and the location is just a stones throw away from the city centre.

 How To Choose A Registry Office?